 The Bachelor of Medical Imaging (Honours) is a four-year qualification (480 points).

-You will also gain clinical experience in simulation labs, hospitals and outpatient radiology facilities, and produce a final-year dissertation that develops your analytical and research skills in Medical Imaging.
+You will also gain clinical experience in simulation labs, hospitals and private radiology facilities, and produce a final-year dissertation that develops your analytical and research skills in Medical Imaging.